Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 How important should a HELOC lender’s use of blockchain be in my decision-making?

-If you want fast funding and an easier application process, a blockchain HELOC lender could be a smart move.
+It depends on your goals and priorities.
+If you want fast funding and an easier application process, a blockchain HELOC lender could be a smart move

-However, if you’d prefer a more hands-on or in-person process, you may prefer to contact a brick-and-mortar bank or credit union in your area.
+However, if you’d prefer a more hands-on or in-person process, you might choose to contact a brick-and-mortar bank or credit union in your area.

 If you’re unsure which route to take, compare both options, or talk to a mortgage professional.
 They can help you make the right choice for your goals.